“Coexisting with black bears often means keeping them from getting food and garbage from around your home, business, and farms.”

 - For larger livestock in small pastures or yards, secure them in a sturdy pen or pasture with electric fencing.
 If you expect your animals are pregnant, keep them in a bear-resistant building or within an electric fence until the young animals can fend for themselves.

 - Electric fences around crops and orchards can prevent damage.

-The “How to Use Electric Fencing to Secure Your Outdoor Attractants” is a how-to video for building an electric fence around beehives, trashcans, deer feeders, crops, livestock, bird feeders, and other items that may attract black bears or other unwanted wildlife.
+The “How to Use Electric Fencing to Secure Your Outdoor Attractants” video shows how to secure beehives, trashcans, deer feeders, crops, livestock, bird feeders, and other items that may attract black bears or other unwanted wildlife.